openframeworks/ofBook/02_cplusplus_basics/chapter.md

 }
 ```

 The output is `0111111111` since `bool` only cares if the number is zero or non-zero. of course, since a bool is true or false, it goes naturally with OR (||), AND (&&), and NOT(!) as I discussed back in the *Boolean Logic* section.
-The following example program declares 4 booleans and uses them as bits in a 4-bit counter.
+The following example program declares 4 booleans and uses them as bits of logic in a 4-bit counter.

 ```C++
 #include <iostream>